-As outlined in 2. above, documentation relating to the programme was initially submitted to the Teaching Council by the University of Limerick in February 2013.
-Revised documentation consisting of the completed Teaching Council Pro Forma and five volumes of appendices totalling over 500 pages in respect of each of the programmes, was subsequently submitted in March 2014 by the University of Limerick in hard copy and electronic format.
+As outlined in 2 above, documentation relating to the programme was initially submitted to the Teaching Council by the University of Limerick in February 2013.
+Revised documentation consisting of the completed Teaching Council Pro Forma and five volumes of appendices totalling over 500 pages, was subsequently submitted in March 2014 by the University of Limerick in hard copy and electronic format.
 This section of the panel's report refers to the latter submission.

 There were some apparent contradictions in the submitted documentation which provided a significant challenge for the panel to comprehend and analyse.
 Supplementary documentation was provided in June at the request of the panel and this helped to clarify some aspects of the submission.

 Key areas of focus were: